 There's nowhere in Ukraine to hide from the war.
 This café tries to help people cope

-Western Ukraine — where her city of Chernivitsi is located — is far from the front lines, yet she's working to help people deal with the conflict.
+Western Ukraine — where her city of Chernivtsi is located — is far from the front lines, yet she's working to help people deal with the conflict.

-She doesn't have to go far because some 7 million Ukrainians have been displaced inside their own country and fleeing to other cities and towns like Chernivitsi.
+She doesn't have to go far because some 7 million Ukrainians have been displaced inside their own country and fleeing to other cities and towns like Chernivtsi.

 One of the ways Mikhaluk tries to help is hiring a clown to help the children who have fled their homes have some moments of fun.